 In most cases, you will not need to make any changes to your web browser's settings.
-If you are having trouble accessing the Internet or the advanced web-based user interface, then change your browser's settings to the recommended settings in this section.
+If you are having trouble accessing the Internet or the Web-Based Advanced User Interface, then change your browser's settings to the recommended settings in this section.

-Internet Explorer 4.0 or Higher
+Microsoft® Internet Explorer 4.0 or Higher